 O8.
 Hypoxaemia and pulmonary hypertension

-Hypoxaemia in COPD patients should be identified and corrected with long term oxygen therapy as this has been shown to improve survival and quality of life (Nocturnal Oxygen Therapy Trial Group 1980, Medical Research Council Working Party 1981 (see O8.1).
+Hypoxaemia in patients with COPD should be identified and corrected with long term oxygen therapy as this has been shown to improve survival and quality of life (Nocturnal Oxygen Therapy Trial Group 1980, Medical Research Council Working Party 1981 (see O8.1).
 Hypoxaemia is best screened for using pulse oximetry, however should be confirmed using arterial blood gas (ABG) measurement.
 Use of ABGs also allows for the detection of hypercapnia which may complicate long term oxygen use.
 The indication for long term oxygen use are:

 - Arterial PaO2 less than or equal to 55mmHg or

 - Arterial PaO2 less than or equal to 59mmHg in the presence of pulmonary hypertension, right heart failure or polycythaemia

 The definition of pulmonary hypertension (PHT) was revised in 2009.
 PHT is now defined as a mean Pulmonary Artery Pressure (PAP) > 25mmHg at rest measured by right heart catheterization (Simonneau 2009).
 PAP assessed during exercise is no longer part of the definition.
 PHT was seen in approximately 50% of patients with severe emphysema (FEV1 27% of predicted) studied as part of the National Emphysema Treatment Trial (NETT) (Scharf 2002) but only 5% of these patients had moderate to severe PHT (mean PAP > 35mmHg).
 In these patients, no correlation was found between PaO2 and mean PAP although FEV1, Pulmonary Capillary Wedge Pressure and diffusing capacity of lung for carbon monoxide (DLCO) test were correlated in a multiple regression model.
 In those COPD patients with severe PHT, hypoxaemia, reduced DLCO and PAP are often more impaired than would be expected for their degree of airflow limitation (Chaouat 2005).
 There are several postulated mechanisms for PHT in COPD (Chaouat 2008).
 The presence of PHT is associated with a worse prognosis (Chaouat 2008) and increased hospitalisation (Kessler 1999).
-This has resulted in several small studies of non selective and selective vasodilators.
+This has resulted in several small studies of non-selective and selective vasodilators.